 Helping Parents Provide Quality Education to Children While at Home

-COVID-19 has caused Educare schools across the country to close for the foreseeable future, but our schools continue to support their children and families, providing virtual programming and resources and staying connected in new and innovative ways.
+COVID-19 has prompted Educare schools across the country to change their service model for the foreseeable future, providing both in-person and virtual programming and resources to children and families and staying connected in new and innovative ways.
 Even with virtual support, this unprecedented crisis causes children around the country to miss their regular in-classroom routines and has placed additional pressure on parents.
 While this unplanned time at home may be overwhelming for the whole family, it offers parents an opportunity for new ways of learning and playing with children.

 As one of the nation’s most diverse and effective networks of high-quality early childhood schools, the Educare Learning Network innovates, evaluates and shares best practices to transform the lives of young children and their families in under-resourced communities.
 To help deliver on our mission during this unpredictable time, we have gathered a variety of expert-created resources that can be used by parents to provide easy and engaging education experiences for young children.
 In addition, parents can reference the variety of tips listed to help navigate COVID-19 discussions and situations at home.
 Follow the Educare Facebook page for more educational activities and parenting tips from across our network of schools and how you can keep up with #EducareAtHome!